annwyl21/lorumipsumwebpages/README.md

 - **Favicon:** my webpage kept getting a 400 error for the favicon, so I googled what that was and spoke to the fountain of knowledge that is my 13 year old son and found a favicon generator on the w3 schools website, created my own and hey presto, my favicon 200 error is now a 200 ok

+- **ACCESSIBLE Form** to calculate the approximate age of your dog in human years, the form uses javascript.
+The form itself has a label feature that will read out loud the label when the user focuses on the input element, the label and id tags are the same to bind the elements together

 ###### From Google

 - **Imported Google Font:** imported 'unbounded' font from google into my internal style css sheet